 Article

-How to turn today's iPhone videos into one video
+How to turn today's iPhone videos into one watchable video

-When you take many short videos in one day, joining them into a single capture-date ordered video can make them easier to revisit and share.
+When you take many short videos in one day, joining them is only the start.
+Shortening long pauses and adding captions and BGM can make the result much easier to revisit.

 iPhone videos often end up as small fragments in the Photos library.
 A few seconds from a trip, a family moment, a short clip from a day with friends.
 Each one matters, but they are not always easy to revisit when they stay scattered.